spacecowboy/neo4j-changelog/docs/how_to_label_your_prs.md

+The primary purpose of the change log is to serve as the basis for the release-notes.
+The secondary purpose is to allow interested users to see what changed in a given version.

-You have a change that you think is relevant for the changelog.
-How do you get that into the changelog?
+If you have a change which you think might be relevant for the change log, this document explains how to get it included.

 ## Getting a PR into the changelog at all